Javo294/caso1DS/README.md

 - **userId** (optional): identifier of the user associated with the event.
 - **extra** (optional): additional relevant information.

-## Validators / Formatters
+## 3.1.3)Validators / Formatters
 - `timestamp` is automatically generated in ISO 8601 format.
 - `level` is normalized according to the `LogLevel` enum.
 - `service` is defined in the logger instance.
 - `userId` is automatically obtained from `localStorage` based on authentication status.

-# Log Storage and Retention
+# 3.1.4)Log Storage and Retention
 Logs are sent to Sentry as the primary storage.
 - **Service Name:** each log includes the `service` field to identify the source.
-- **Retention Time:** configurable according to the provider's plan.
+- **Retention Time:** 60 days.
-- **Expiration:** expired logs can be moved to cheaper storage such as AWS S3 or Google Cloud Storage, reducing costs.
+- **Expiration:** expired records will be moved to less expensive storage, namely Google Cloud Storage, which reduces costs.

-# Flow According to Architecture
+# 3.1.5)Flow According to Architecture
 - Services (Auth, Coach, Session, etc.) generate logs using `Logger.getInstance().log(...)`.
 - The `Logger` class validates and formats the logs.
 - Logs are sent to Sentry in real time.